StillPillWill/Ender3-2/JOURNAL.md

 ---

-## July 9: The Bed
+## July 1-9: The Bed

 Now came the actual hard part: making a bed that big.
-Originally my idea was to take a basketball backboard and put some aluminum over it, but that was nowhere near level enough or stable enough to actually be used, so I ended up ditching it for a piece of plywood reinforced with some scrap metal I found on the side of the road.
+Originally my idea was to take a basketball backboard and put some aluminum over it, but that was nowhere near level enough or stable enough to actually be used.
+I tried reinforcing it with epoxy and a couple other ideas, but none of them really worked well enough.
+So I ended up ditching it for a piece of plywood reinforced with some scrap metal I found on the side of the road.
+The compromise with this is that it's prone to warping, is heavier, and also can't be heated.
+I tried several alternatives during this time, but this was the cheapest option I could find.

 <img src="photos/img_0468.jpg" width="500" alt="Cutting materials for the bed">